Prince Harry denied right to salute and wear uniform during Queen’s state funeral

 Among the royal family members walking behind the queen’s coffin, Harry spent the greatest amount of time in the military, and is also the patron of a charity supporting the rehabilitation of sick or injured servicemen and women through sport.

+He wore his Blues and Royals uniform at King Charles III’s request for the first time since 2020 as he stood vigil around his grandmother’s coffin on Saturday night.

+The duke’s uniform was missing the late monarch’s initials, which appeared on the shoulders of his brother the Prince of Wales’s uniform and also on that of the disgraced Duke of York’s uniform when he also donned a military uniform to stand vigil.

-Prince Andrew was the only other member of the royal family to take part in the procession and not wear military uniform.
+Prince Andrew was the only other member of the royal family to take part in the funeral procession and not wear military uniform.

-Prince Andrew was stripped of his honorary military affiliations earlier this year by the Queen, after he was named as a defendant in a civil lawsuit over sexual assault.
+Andrew was stripped of his honorary military affiliations earlier this year by the Queen, after he was named as a defendant in a civil lawsuit over sexual assault.
 He denied the allegations and settled the case out of court.

 Register for free to continue reading